History of the Cross Border Xpress: 2005–2008: Land acquisition

 In February 2006, interest for the Tijuana cross-border terminal rose further when the Department of the Navy formally rejected the concept of a joint-use airport with San Diego.
 In a letter addressed to Congresswoman Susan Davis, the Secretary of the Navy Donald C. Winter stated, "Navy and Marine Corps installations and ranges in the southwest United States form a tightly integrated military training complex that we use every day to prepare Marines, Sailors, Airmen, Soldiers and Coalition forces to fight American's wars, including the Global War on terror."
 He went further to state,"...Navy and Marine Corps leaders have continued to reinforce this message in letters to the San Diego County Regional Airport Authority (SDCRAA), and provided detailed explanations of why commercial aviation is not acceptable at MCB Camp Pendleton, MCAS Miramar, and NAS North Island."

 Further supporting interest in the Tijuana cross-border terminal was the successful release of the GAP IPO in New York, which was followed by a major management change within GAP and AMP when Union Fenosa sold their shares in AMP to Controladora Mexicana de Aeropuertos, AENA and Grupo ACS.
 Gilberto Valenzuela Ezquerro, a long time friend of both the Sanchez-Navarro and Azcarraga families, contacted Eduardo Sanchez-Navarro Redo and arrangements were made for Christian Checa Levien, son-in-law of Laura Diez-Barroso Azcarraga de Laviada, to meet with Ralph Nieders to discuss the development of a cross-border terminal and land options.
-A private tour and meeting at the San Diego International Airport was then arranged between Christian Checa Levien and Ralph Nieders by Theodore Sexton of the San Diego Regional Airport Authority.
+A private tour and meeting at San Diego International Airport was then arranged between Christian Checa Levien and Ralph Nieders by Theodore Sexton of the San Diego Regional Airport Authority.
 The three potential crossing sites Martinez Ranch, Britannia Commerce Center and Martinez Trust were discussed.
 Meetings then followed with Christian Checa Levien, Ralph Nieders, Robert Casey of Casey Development and Christopher McKellar/Mark Grosvenor for Martinez Ranch, the original cross border terminal site in 1989.